earthstar-project/earthstar/README.md

 ## Use cases

-Keywing can be used for small invite-only tools (think Slack) and large open-world tools (think Facebook).
+Earthstar can be used for small invite-only tools (think Slack) and large open-world tools (think Facebook).
 Apps can decide which authors to replicate, ensuring you download the people you care about and not the entire world.

-These styles of app could be built on top of Keywing:
+These styles of app could be built on top of Earthstar:
 * Wikis
 * End-to-end encrypted chat
 * chat: Slack, IRC